 About Cnx Resources Corporation

-CNX Resources digs the Appalachia scene.
-A top independent oil & gas company in the US, CNX engages in exploration, development, production, gathering, processing and acquisition of natural gas properties in the Appalachian Basin.
-Its operations are centered on unconventional shale formations, primarily the Marcellus Shale and Utica Shale, covering parts of Pennsylvania, West Virginia, and Virginia.
-The company boasts 7.6 Tcfe of proved reserves in 4.4 million net acres of land.
-CNX has an average production of 1.1 Mcfe per day from about 12,850 net wells, with more than 18 years of reserve life ratio.
+CNX Resources, formerly known as CONSOL Energy, is an independent upstream oil and gas company operating mainly in Appalachian Basin.
+The company explores for, develops, produces, gathers, acquire, and processes natural gas found in unconventional shale formations, primarily the Marcellus Shale and Utica Shale, covering parts of Pennsylvania, West Virginia, Ohio, and Virginia.
+The company boasts around 8.4 Tcfe of proved reserves in about 4.2 million net acres of land.
+CNX has an average daily production of around 1.4 Mcfe from about 4,500 net wells, with more than 15.5 years of reserve life ratio.

-CNX holds 530,000 net Marcellus Shale acres, 652,000 net Utica Shale, as well as the rights to extract Coalbed Methane in Virginia (267,000 net acres) and 906,000 net acres in West Virginia and southwestern Pennsylvania.
+CNX holds about 520,000 net Marcellus Shale acres, nearly 610,000 net Utica Shale, as well as the rights to extract Coalbed Methane in Virginia (nearly 310,000 net acres).
+It also has the rights to extract coalbed methane from approximately 2.1 million net acres in West Virginia, Pennsylvania, Ohio, Illinois, Indiana, and New Mexico, although it has no plans to do so.

-Within its Other Gas segment, CNX has the rights to extract natural gas from shallow oil and gas positions primarily in Illinois, Indiana, Kentucky, New York, Pennsylvania, Virginia, and West Virginia, totaling 1.4 million net acres.
+Within its Other Gas segment, CNX has the rights to extract natural gas from shallow oil and gas positions primarily in Illinois, Indiana, New York, Ohio, Pennsylvania, Virginia, and West Virginia, totaling around 980,000 net acres.

 CNX builds and operates extensive natural gas gathering systems to move gas from the wellhead to interstate pipelines and local sales points.
-This includes 5,000 miles of gas pipelines, 250,000 horsepower of compression, and several natural gas processing facilities.
+This includes over 2,500 miles of gas pipelines and several natural gas processing facilities.

-CNX holds 530,000 net acres in the Marcellus Shale and approximately 652,000 net acres of the Utica Shale potential in West Virginia, and Pennsylvania.
-It also has approximately 2.2 million net acres in the coalbed methane play in Illinois, Indiana, Kentucky, New York, Pennsylvania, Virginia, and West Virginia.
+Headquartered in Canonsburg, Pennsylvania, CNX (former CONSOL Energy) holds about 520,000 net acres in the Marcellus Shale and approximately 610,000 net acres that have Utica Shale potential in West Virginia, Ohio, and Pennsylvania.
+It also has more than 2 million net acres in the coalbed methane play in Illinois, Indiana, Ohio, Pennsylvania, New Mexico, and West Virginia.

 Sales and Marketing